yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/05-create-dax-calculations-in-power-bi-desktop.md

 	![Picture 4](Linked_image_Files/05-create-dax-calculations-in-power-bi-desktop_image10.png)

-	*For your convenience, all DAX definitions in this lab can be copied from the snippets file, located in **C:\AllFiles\DA-100-Analyzing-Data-with-Power-BI-prod-rcc\Allfiles\DA-100-Allfiles\Labs\05-create-dax-calculations-in-power-bi-desktop\Assets\Snippets.txt**.*
+	*For your convenience, all DAX definitions in this lab can be copied from the snippets file, located in **C:\AllFiles\DA-100-Analyzing-Data-with-Power-BI-prod-rcc\Allfiles\DA-100-Allfiles\Labs\05-create-dax-calculations-in-power-bi-desktop\Assets\Snippets.txt** and keep this file as open, you will be using in next task.*

 	*A calculated table is created by first entering the table name, followed by the equals symbol (=), followed by a DAX formula that returns a table.
 Note that the table name cannot already exist in the data model.*

 	*The formula bar supports entering a valid DAX formula.
 It includes features like auto-complete, Intellisense and color-coding, enabling you to quickly and accurately enter the formula.*